Table of Contents

 Enforce Multi-Factor Authentication (MFA)

 Require MFA for all RDP sessions, including administrative access.
-MFA significantly reduces the effectiveness of credential theft, password reuse, and brute-force attacks, even when credentials are already compromised.
+MFA dramatically reduces the success of credential theft and automated brute-force attacks.

 Enable Network Level Authentication (NLA)

-Network Level Authentication ensures users authenticate before a remote session is established.
-This limits exposure to unauthenticated probing and reduces the risk of resource exhaustion attacks.
+Network Level Authentication requires users to authenticate before a session is created, limiting unauthenticated probing and resource abuse.
+NLA should be treated as a mandatory baseline.

 Enforce Strong Password Policies

-Apply minimum length, complexity, and rotation requirements using Group Policy or domain-level controls.
-Weak or reused passwords remain one of the most common entry points for RDP compromise.
+Apply minimum length, complexity, and rotation requirements through centralized policy.
+Weak or reused credentials remain a leading cause of RDP compromise.

 Configure Account Lockout Thresholds

-Lock accounts after a defined number of failed login attempts.
-This control disrupts automated brute-force and password-spraying attacks before credentials can be guessed.
+Lock accounts after a defined number of failed login attempts to disrupt brute-force and password-spraying activity.
+Lockout events should be monitored as early attack indicators.

 Network Exposure and Access Control